JuanPotato/aoc/README.md

 # AdventOfAllTheCode
-My bad idea of going through adventofcode.com and doing years 2015-2020 in different languages.
+My bad idea of going through [Advent Of Code](adventofcode.com) and doing years 2015-2020 in different languages.

 - [ ] 2015: Ruby
 - [ ] 2016: Lisp